 1 - Cheddar Cheese

-When you think of cheese, cheddar likely springs to mind.
-It’s a household staple with a robust flavor that varies from mild to extra sharp, depending on aging.
-While typically considered for its prevalence, cheddar’s flavors add a wholesome richness to dishes where Gruyère plays a key role.
-In the realm of texture, it offers a versatility from semi-soft to hard, making it an excellent companion for melting or slicing.
+When you think of cheese, cheddar likely springs to mind (a cow's-milk cheese from England).
+It's a household staple with a strong flavor that varies from mild to extra sharp, depending on aging.

-Characteristics and Flavor Profile: A signature tanginess and creamy mouthfeel distinguish cheddar.
+Characteristics and flavor: A signature tanginess and creamy mouthfeel distinguish cheddar.
 Its color ranges from pale yellow to deep orange, a hue often linked to the addition of annatto, a natural food colorant.

 2 - Edam Cheese

-Characteristics and Flavor Profile: Smooth and creamy, Edam’s subtle notes and ability to maintain a smooth melt make it perfect for processes requiring a mild cheese.
+Characteristics and flavor: Smooth and creamy, Edam's subtle notes and ability to maintain a smooth melt make it perfect for processes requiring a mild cheese.
 Typically used as a snack, this cheese can also be a compliment in sandwiches, and pastries to add a touch of creaminess.

 3 - Comté Cheese

-Originating from the Jura region in eastern France, Comté is a cheese that shares similar terroir to Gruyère, resulting in comparable savory complexities.
-With flavors that hint at roasted nuts, Comté’s maturity brings depth to a dish that requires more than just a simple melter.
+Originating from the Jura region in eastern France, Comté is a cheese that shares similar terroir to Gruyère, resulting in comparable savory complexities (made from raw cow's milk).
+With flavors that hint at roasted nuts, Comté's maturity brings depth to a dish that requires more than just a simple melter.

-Characteristics and Flavor Profile: Comté’s attributes lie in its firm paste and smooth texture.
+Characteristics and flavor: Comté's attributes lie in its firm paste and smooth texture.
 Its flavor can range from sweet and caramel to deeply savory and full-bodied, a spectrum achieved through aging.

 4 - Fontina Cheese

-Hailing from the Aosta Valley in Italy, Fontina is a semi-soft, creamy cheese with an earthy, grassy taste that varies slightly based on the pasture’s feed and the time of year.
+Hailing from the Aosta Valley in Italy, Fontina is a semi-soft, creamy cheese with an earthy, grassy taste that varies slightly based on the pasture's feed and the time of year (traditionally made from cow's milk in Valle d'Aosta).
 Fontina is known for its superb melt, which makes it an absolute joy in many Italian dishes.

 Usage Tips: Use Fontina as a 1:1 substitute for a variety of dishes, particularly when the recipe calls for melting the cheese.
 It's great in dishes like fondues, and you might find you prefer it in your cheeseburger instead of classic Gruyère.